-Dental implants are an alternative to bridges or dentures to replace missing teeth.
+Dental implant surgery is an alternative to bridges or dentures for replacing missing teeth.
 These implants stabilize the bone, tissue, and surrounding teeth where they’re placed by substituting the tooth roots of the missing tooth.

 With proper care, dental implants can last over 25 years and significantly improve your confidence in your smile while also fixing problems with chewing and speaking caused by missing teeth.